Back To Top

 Upright storage kit costs extra

-The Hydrow rower is a visually-impressive machine with a unibody design that hides all the mechanical parts.
+The Hydrow rower is a visually impressive machine with a unibody design that hides all the mechanical parts.
 We liked the look of the machine, but this design does mean that you can't fold the Hydrow.
 However, you can purchase an upright storage kit to regain some floor space.
 But there's more to this machine than an attractive design.

-The 22-inch display connects to your Wi-Fi network, allowing you to steam Hydrow's expansive collection of on-demand rowing workouts and live classes.
+The 22-inch display connects to your Wi-Fi network, allowing you to stream Hydrow's expansive collection of on-demand rowing workouts and live classes, for a monthly fee.
 We explored the selection and tried out a varied range of sessions, including one-minute challenges, beginner-friendly options, and high-intensity rows.
-The machine is enjoyable to use as well, with the handles easily accessible, a firm but comfortable seat, and well-angled display that you never need to strain to see.

 Premium pricing aside, the Hydrow makes an ideal option for anyone just getting into rowing.
-We were really impressed with the instructor's beginner-friendly approach, which worked well for newcomers and as a reminder of the basics for more experienced rowers.
+We were really impressed with the video instructors' beginner-friendly approach, which worked well for newcomers and as a reminder of the basics for more experienced rowers.
 When you're away from your machine, we like that you can use the Hydrow smartphone app to take yoga classes and strength training workouts.

 Man exercising on the Ergatta Rower